-2.2.2 Protein quality
+2.4.2 Protein quality of hempseed and hempseed products

-The protein quality of hempseed, egg white and soy flour is shown in Table 2.2 using the method of the protein digestibility corrected amino acid score (PDCAAS) described in WHO, 2007 (WHO 2007).
+The protein quality of hempseed, egg white and soy bean is shown in Table 2 using the method of the protein digestibility corrected amino acid score (PDCAAS) described by WHO (WHO 2007).
 This method estimates the relative utilisation of food proteins based on a calculation using the digestibility of a protein and its essential amino acid profile.
 The amino acid score describes the content of essential amino acids in a protein compared with the amino acid requirement pattern (for protein synthesis).
 The digestibility of a protein source is an estimate of the proportion of a food protein which is absorbed compared with the total consumed (accounting for faecal, urinary and other metabolic nitrogen losses).
-The purpose of the PDCAAS is to enable the comparison of the relative ability of food protein sources (individually or mixed) to meet the human demand for amino acids and nitrogen, providing a measure of the overall efficiency of the protein utilisation of particular protein sources (WHO, 2007).
+The purpose of the PDCAAS is to enable comparison of the relative quality of food protein sources (individually or mixed) (WHO 2007).